VUIIS/dax/docs/BIDS_walkthrough.rst

 Step 3 Check Project Level File Manager
 ---------------------------------------

 Check Manage Files on XNAT project level.
-There will be two Resources created.
+There will be two Resources created; one for XNAT type and the other for datatype mapping.
+XNAT type will have text file with either scan_type or series_description in it.
+Datatype mapping will have a .json file of the mapping and a LOGFILE.txt with the logging of rules added and deleted.

         .. image:: images/BIDS_walkthrough/Step3.1.PNG

+Steps 4 through 8 are ONLY FOR FUNCTIONAL SCANS
 ---------------------------------
 Step 4 Mapping Tasktype and Scans
 ---------------------------------

-For functional scans, tasktype and repetition time mapping (Step 6 and 7) is required.
+For functional scans, tasktype mapping is necessary.
+These mapping rules are to map the scan in XNAT to the task.
+The task refers to the task performed by the subject during the MRI acquisition (For example: rest for resting state).
+The task could be any activity.
+The task is required for BIDS filenaming.
+For more information check out page 11 in https://www.biorxiv.org/content/biorxiv/suppl/2016/05/12/034561.DC4/034561-1.pdf

 Similar to Step 1, create tasktype CSV mapping.

 ::

-	vim (or nano or any editor you like) woodward_tasktype.csv
+	(dax) $ vim (or nano or any editor you like) woodward_tasktype.csv

 ::